Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

-There hold the analogous equations obtained from these ones by the permutation of indices $1 \to 2 \to 3 \to 1$; these equations will be denoted by (I/2), (II/2).
-Similarly, using the permutation $1 \to 3 \to 2 \to 1$ we get the equations (I/3), (II/3).
-Thus we have a system of six linear equations for $b_1$, $b_2$, $b_3$, that expresses the coplanarity of the respective quadruples from the points $P_i$, $Q_i$.
+There hold the analogous equations obtained from these ones by the permutation of the indices $1 \mapsto 2 \mapsto 3 \mapsto 1$.
+These equations will be denoted by (I/2) and (II/2), resp.
+Similarly, using the permutation $1 \mapsto 3 \mapsto 2 \mapsto 1$ we get equations (I/3) and (II/3).
+Thus we obtain a system of six linear equations for $b_1$, $b_2$ and $b_3$.
+This system of equations expresses the coplanarity of the respective six quadruples from the fixed points $P_i$ and the moved points $Q_i$, cf.\ \cite{12}, p.
+435.